If you have not heard about IFTTT, then this guide is for you.

 1.2 Why Should I Use IFTTT?

 Most people nowadays spend hours in front of the computer for myriad reasons.
-Some of them like to watch videos, download music, read useful articles, and lots of other fun activities.
+Some of them like to watch videos, download music, read useful articles and do other fun activities.
 At the same time, using the Internet has increasingly become a part of the average person’s work life.

-Whatever the case may be for you, you will eventually ask to yourself if there’s a way to do the more repetitive tasks automatically.
+Whatever the case may be for you, you will eventually ask yourself if there’s a way to do the more repetitive tasks automatically.
 This is where IFTTT comes into play.
-Using the tools laid out in this guide properly, you’ll be able to save enormous amounts of precious time that you can use as you see fit later on.
+Using the tools laid out in this guide, you’ll be able to save enormous amounts of precious time that you can use as you see fit later on.

-Furthermore, if you’re an employee who is looking to automate some of her work, this will allow you to do that without so much as breaking a sweat.
-Yes, IFTTT could give you an edge on your career as well!
+Also, if you’re an employee who is looking to automate some of her work, this will allow you to do that without so much as breaking a sweat.
+Yes, IFTTT could give you an edge in your career as well!

 1.3 What Can IFTTT Really Do For Me?

-So, we’ve decided that photography could become an amazing hobby and who knows, maybe even become a full time activity later on.
+So, we’ve decided that photography could become an amazing hobby and who knows, maybe even become a full-time activity later on.
 But let’s not get ahead of ourselves.
-For right now I want to see how we can keep ourselves excited and inspired for our newly-found passion.
+For right now I want to see how we can keep ourselves excited and inspired by our newly-found passion.

 Here are some photography-related hacks you can set up with IFTTT in about 5 minutes.

-The example: Imagine that you’re walking through the street, nearby a park.
-All of the sudden you see some beautiful potential photography happening right in front of you.
+The example: Imagine that you’re walking near a park.
+All of a sudden you spot a potential photography idea right in front of you.
 What do you do?
-You take out your mobile device, shoot an Instagram and it will get automatically saved to your Dropbox account.
+You take out your mobile device, shoot with your Instagram app and use IFTTT to automatically save the shot to your Dropbox account.
 No manual selecting and manual uploading.
-Take care of creating beautiful images; IFTTT will take care of them so that they are accessible on your computer later.
+Create beautiful images — IFTTT will take care of the upload in the background so that they are accessible on your computer later.

-The example: Your photography is evolving, you’re getting a lot of fans and even more likes on your photos, but you will still need inspiration to keep going.
+The example: Your photography is evolving, you’re getting a lot of fans and even more likes on your photos, but you will still need the inspiration to keep going.
 Using this recipe, you will be able to go about your day and use Instagram like you usually do, but with an additional benefit.
-Whenever you see a picture that you like, you’ll just click on “like” and it will automatically be uploaded to your Dropbox.
-This can serve as an automated “inspiration folder” of sorts.
-It will keep you excited as you go along and it will enable you to create even better photography!
+Whenever you add a new picture to Instagram with a specific hashtag, it will automatically be uploaded to your Dropbox.

-These are only two of the thousands of practical recipes that you can create using IFTTT.
+These are only two of the thousands of practical Applets that you can create using IFTTT.
 The brilliant thing about IFTTT is that it has something for everybody.
-As of this writing, there are nearly 70 different services that you can use for creating recipes and the list is always increasing.
+As of this writing, there are tons of different services that you can use for creating Applets and the list is always increasing.